What is asynchronous communication?

 Quiz: Is your company’s current communication working?

-Take our free quiz to find out how your company’s internal communication stacks up.
+Take our quick, 5-minute quiz to find out how your company’s internal communication stacks up.

 How can asynchronous communication be improved?

 Write your thoughts down

 It’s harder to misunderstand or lose context when you write.
 Writing down your thoughts gives people the time to read and think about your message versus reacting immediately.
 As you write your thoughts you can refine them and provide more context that helps others understand your messaging quickly which reduces the need for one-on-one meetings or long messaging threads.

 The time lag between responses offers an opportunity to send clear messages.
 What does the next person need to know about the task or meeting?
 Give as much background detail as possible.

 Use screenshots and screen recording to provide context.
 Send links to relevant past conversations and resources that will help your colleagues understand your message better.
 Set clear deadlines so they know when a task is due.
 You save more time when you provide context upfront.